 Community consultation highlighted the strong need for education programs that promote practical skills in healthy cooking, growing food and physical activity (such as fundamental movement skills).
-This included programs for children and young people, people with disability, Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people from lower socioeconomic backgrounds.
+This included programs for children and young people, people with disability, Aboriginal and Torres Strait Islander peoples, people from culturally and linguistically diverse backgrounds, and people from lower socioeconomic backgrounds.66

 There is often a perception that eating a healthy diet is more expensive.
 This is not necessarily the case.
-Compared to the cost of current (unhealthy) diets, it is possible for a healthy diet to be less expensive, but this does require knowledge and skills to budget, plan, purchase and prepare healthy food.
+Compared to the cost of current (unhealthy) diets, it is possible for a healthy diet to be less expensive, but this does require knowledge and skills to budget, plan, purchase and prepare healthy food.73

 Alcohol is deeply embedded in Australian social activities.
-Regular alcohol consumption can impact health and wellbeing and be a contributor to weight gain and obesity.
-For middle-aged Australian adults (aged 51-70 years), alcoholic drinks account for around 22% of unhealthy food and drink intake.
-In 6
+Regular alcohol consumption can impact health and wellbeing and be a contributor to weight gain and obesity.115 For middle-aged Australian adults (aged 51-70 years), alcoholic drinks account for around 22% of unhealthy food and drink intake.116

-The example actions relate to national guidelines, including the Aboriginal and Torres Strait Islander Guide to Healthy Eating.
-117
+The example actions relate to national guidelines, including the Aboriginal and Torres Strait Islander Guide to Healthy Eating.117

-- Provide engaging information, education, and skill-building initiatives, including online, that promote and align with the Australian guidelines for healthy eating, alcohol, physical activity, sedentary behaviour and sleep, with further tailoring of messages and information for priority groups and life stages. - Regularly update and widely promote Australian guidelines for healthy eating, physical activity, sedentary behaviour and sleep guidelines, ensuring they remain based on scientific evidence (including environmental sustainability research), and are free from vested influence.
+- Provide engaging information, education, and skill-building initiatives, including online, that promote and align with the Australian guidelines for healthy eating, alcohol, physical activity, sedentary behaviour and sleep, with further tailoring of messages and information for priority groups and life stages.
+Q 1